Skip to Main Content

 Can your lighting crews work with international DPs?

 Yes.
-Our gaffers are experienced working with international cinematographers and understand international terminology, techniques, and workflow expectations.
+Our gaffers are skilled working with global cinematographers and know global terminology, techniques, and workflow expectations.

 Do you provide generators and power distribution?

-We coordinate generator hire and distribution equipment through our Canadian rental partners.
-Generator operators can be included in crew packages for productions requiring significant power infrastructure.
+We set up power packs hire and distribution gear through our Canadian rental partners.
+Power packs operators can be had in crew packages for shoots needing major power infrastructure.

 ACT 04 — On Set